Court: Michigan voters will decide redistricting proposal

 The suit was filed by a business-backed group that contended the ballot measure was too broad and that such changes instead should be decided at a rarely held constitutional convention.

-But a majority of the high court — which is controlled 5-2 by Republican nominees or appointees — ruled on the final day of its term that the citizen-initiated constitutional amendment organized by the Voters Not Politicians ballot committee is permissible because it would "not significantly alter or abolish the form or structure of our government" nor "propose changes creating the equivalent of a new constitution."
+But a majority of the high court — which is controlled 5-2 by Republican nominees or appointees — ruled that the citizen-initiated constitutional amendment organized by ballot committee Voters Not Politicians is permissible because it would "not significantly alter or abolish the form or structure of our government" nor "propose changes creating the equivalent of a new constitution."
 Justices David Viviano, Bridget McCormack, Richard Bernstein and Elizabeth Clement, in an opinion written by Viviano, affirmed a state appeals court decision that had ordered the proposal on the ballot.

 Under the initiative, a commission of citizens who meet certain qualifications would handle redistricting.
 There would be four Democrats, four Republicans and five members with no affiliation with either major party.
 The panel would be prohibited from providing a "disproportionate advantage" to a political party, using "accepted measures of partisan fairness."